shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/part-4.md

 ---
 title: Build a Decentralized Autonomous Organization (DAO) on Celo - Part 4
-description: Learn how to build a fully functional DAO by writing the Smart Contract Code and then build a React Native App to communicate with the Smart Contract
+description: Learn how to create a functional DAO by examining the smart contract code in detail, then assembling a React Native app which interacts with the smart contract on Celo.
 ---

 # Build a Decentralized Autonomous Organization (DAO) on Celo - Part 4